igorbezlepkin/industrial-data-science-portfolio/README.md

 ## Overview

-This repository presents selected industrial-grade data science projects focused on scalable modeling, analytics automation, and decision-support systems.
+This repository presents selected data science projects focused on scalable modeling, analytics automation, and decision-support systems.

 All production codebases are private due to corporate restrictions.
-This portfolio describes architecture, modeling approaches, and technical solutions.
+This portfolio outlines architecture, modeling approaches, and technical solutions implemented in production environments.

 ---